HNW Lending Review

 Manual lenders can have a long path to getting all their money back when loans turn bad.
 You do earn interest while you wait perhaps six months to two years (sometimes longer) for legal procedures to be completed.

-Auto-lend lenders potentially face that same issue, if lots of lenders want to sell at the same time, although more typically you’re able to sell the loans and get your money back.
+Auto-lend lenders potentially face that same issue, if lots of lenders want to sell at the same time.

 Regulatory and legal structure